ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/makecube.rst

-Makecube Documentation
+makecube Documentation
 ======================

 Introduction
 ------------

-This page provides some details about the "makecube" program located in:
+This page provides some details about the "makecube" program.

-| ``$ASKAP_ROOT/Code/Components/CP/pipelinetasks/current/apps/makecube.cc``

 The makecube program merges multiple images into a cube.
 This is intended to take individual image planes output from the spectral line imaging pipeline and merge them into a cube.

 Important notes:

 - All source images must have the same dimensions and coordinate systems.